 As you start to make changes, people begin to see there is something different about your reactivity, your ability to let go, and your courage to say what is important to say, believes Marturano.

-Ready to incorporate mindfulness practices into your daily routine?
-For tips on how to get started — and apps that can walk you through it — read our article, How to Reach Your Full Potential.
+Ready to incorporate mindful leadership practices into your daily routine?
+For tips on how to get started — and apps that can walk you through it — read our article, How to Make Time for Your Wellness.

 “When you are more present to be the best you can be, to be strong and courageous, to listen to what’s called for now, the ripple effect is much, much stronger and more powerful than you might imagine,” she says.
 “People will notice.”